Legendary-Knight/Hangry-Bubs/README.md

 Introduction
 ------------

 Hangry Bubs is a strategy shooter game based off the popular game series Angry Birds.
 It utilizes Jbox2D as its foundation so it displays several additional test cases (accessible through a drop-down menu) and other features (ex: AABBs, contact points, etc.) on the righthand side of the screen.
 This game was coded as a final project for AP Comp Sci A to display our knowledge and ability at coding.
+The objective of Hangry Bubs is to eliminate the pig by aiming a limited amount of birds directly at the pig or by causing the structure around the pig to collapse on the pig and damage it.

 Usage/Examples
 -------------